Blaine Police Officer & Wife Killed In Head-On Motorcycle Crash

 The Elk River police say the two collided head-on with a pickup truck in Elk River early Friday evening.
 Steve and Susie, both 51 years old and from Ham Lake, were killed in the crash.

-The pickup driver, a 17-year-old Elk River resident, suffered minor injuries and was later released by medical crews.
+The pickup driver, a 17-year-old Elk River resident, suffered minor injuries and was later released.

+An Elk River police representative says it appears the truck driver crossed the center line, but that is still under investigation.

 Blaine police say Steve was an officer in the community for over 10 years and most recently worked as a school resource officer for the last three years at Blaine High School.